 We have put in place additional measures, in line with government health advice and with global health authorities, to ensure that we maintain the highest standards of hygiene on all our trips.
 Throughout the trip there will be regular opportunities for handwashing and wherever possible hand sanitiser will be provided at accommodation, restaurants and on transport.
-All leaders & staff have completed training in our COVID-19 Safe guidelines which includes modules on hand and respiratory hygiene.

 We are proactively moving towards contactless and low touch solutions for travel.
 This includes digital solutions for signing forms or providing traveller details in place of paperwork and using online ticketing and payments.

 Our operations teams are keeping up to date with local developments, including any closures or changes to visiting sights and attractions.
 We may need to make some changes to the activities or destinations included on your trip to comply with advice from local authorities or our health and safety protocols.
 We will endeavour to keep travellers updated before departure, including through our Essential Trip Information online.
 Particularly if you are on one of the first trips once a destination re-opens for foreign travellers, an open mind and sense of flexibility will help you get the most out of your trip.